Ginxss/tfds/README.md

 Allows iteration both forwards and backwards.

-Can also be used as a FIFO Queue, although the use of the wrapper [FIFO Queue](#fifo-queue) is recommended for that, because of its simpler interface.
+Can also be used as a FIFO Queue, although the use of the wrapper [FIFO Queue](#fifo-queue) is recommended for that because of its simpler interface.

-Can also be used as a stack, but if memory overhead is of little to no concern, the use of [Stack](#stack) is recommended for that, because of its much higher speed.
+Can also be used as a stack, but if memory overhead is of little to no concern, the use of [Stack](#stack) is recommended because of its much higher performance.

-The linked list deallocates on destruction.

 ---